UCL/MPHY0026/doc/index.rst

  * Assessment:

-   * 2 pieces of coursework, worth 25% each.
+   * 1 pieces of coursework, worth 50%.

    * 1 exam of 2 hours in the exam period after Easter, worth 50%.